ynifamily3/The-Rule-of-Studying-Alone/doc/quest.md

 	Let choices := pos + neg
 	Shuffle choices
 	Let answers := NULL
-	if inv is true:
+	if inv is false:
 		answers := indices of elements of pos in choices
 	else:
 		answers := indices of elements of neg in choices

 	// 표현
-	Let logic_label be the string indicating inv if inv is true:
+	Let logic_label be the string indicating inv if inv is false:
 		logic_label := "옳은 것"
 	else:
 		logic_label := "옳지 않은 것"